ulrik2204/dine-backend/README.md

 $ pip freeze > requirements.txt
 ```

-Before pushing to GitLab, deactivate the the venv with
+Deactivate the the venv with

 ```bash
 $ deactivate